General Policies and Procedures

 The Commonwealth of Massachusetts has enacted a law strictly prohibiting the hazing of any student either on or off campus.
 Violators are subject to fines and imprisonment.
-This anti-hazing statute can be found on pp. 54-55.
+This anti-hazing statute can be found on page 51.

 Proper dress is proportionate to the dignity of one’s activities; coveralls, for instance, are suited to manual labor but not to divine worship.
 Those who dress improperly display an indifference towards nobler pursuits.
-Accordingly, more formal dress is to be worn throughout the week in the chapel, offices, classrooms, laboratories, dining hall, and library and for formal dinners and Sunday brunch.
+Accordingly, more formal dress is to be worn throughout each class day, until 3:30 p.m., on the central portion of campus—which includes the chapel, classroom and office buildings, dining hall, library, student center, and music hall, and the spaces between these buildings.
 Women are to wear skirts or dresses of modest length with modest sleeve lines and necklines and dress shoes or sandals.
 Men shall wear slacks, shirts with collars, and dress shoes (or sandals) with socks.